lozjackson/ember-spservices/README.md

 Params

-* fieldNames {Array}  Optional.
+* `fieldNames` {Array}  Optional.
 An array of field names.

+An Ember.Object is returned for the current user.

 ```
 let currentUser = this.get('spServices').getCurrentUser(["ID", "Name"]);